 Static filtration (also frontal or dead-end filtration): The flow direction of the liquid is vertical from top to bottom (vertical) through the filter area.
 All particles are retained either on the surface (surface or membrane filtration) or in the depth of the filter medium (depth filtration).

 Dynamic filtration : The liquid is not passed vertically through the filter medium, but parallel or across a membrane surface.
 There is no dynamic depth filtration.

-By a sharp filtration can thus also a fractionate done by wine.
+By a sharp filtration can thus also one fractionate done by wine.
 There are different substances like alcohol and flavorings separated and put together to a "new wine".
-However, this application is banned within the EU or very few applications such as alcohol reduction restricted, but in the New world usual (see under Spinning Cone Column ).
+However, this application is banned within the EU or in very few applications such as alcohol reduction restricted, but in the New world usual (see under Spinning Cone Column ).